eBuhito/OnTop/README.md

 Local environment runs upon:
 <http://localhost:8080>

-The endpoint to make a withdraw is:
+The endpoint to make a withdrawRequest is:
 <http://localhost:8080/transfers/api/v1/withdraws>
 with a json body like this: